 Students follow this learning sequence:

-- They read a student-friendly explanation and example of each new term, followed by an example of it in a classic literary text.
-This could be an excerpt from Aesop’s fables or Wordsworth’s poetry – great practice for the unseen element of English Lit!
+✓ They read a student-friendly explanation and example of each new term, followed by an example of it in a classic literary text.
+The curriculum includes the classics – like Shakespeare, Dickens, Wordsworth, and Austen – as well as a diverse range of writers including Claude McKay, Zora Neale Hurston, Homer, and Aesop.
+It’s great practice for the unseen element of English Lit!

-- They then complete activities from a range that includes multiple choice, fill-in-the-blank, and spot-the-feature.
+✓ They then complete activities from a range that includes multiple choice, fill-in-the-blank, and spot-the-feature, all of which provide instant feedback.
 These are designed to assess students’ baseline understanding, ability to identify the term in the context of various literary texts and, critically, their ability to write about the effect of these terms in their essays and exams.

 The terms are visible in an online knowledge organiser so you, your students and their parents (who get a free account of their own) can all track progress as the terms enter long-term memory.